 - avoid OSB pressed plywood that off-gasses like crazy.
 Real plywood is better.

 - Even having GMO foods in your home generates off-gassing EVEN if you’re not eating them and someone else in your family is.
 Off-gassing from the pesticides.

 - Fragrances have an average of 14 potentially toxic chemicals (especially VOC’s) [/alert-note]

 It’s good to know that we can take control of any indoor air pollution problems in our homes.

 This means you have the full capability to improve your home’s air and reduce the impact of these and other indoor air pollutants.

-Below are 14 ways to make your air quality at home better.
+Tips To make your air quality at home better